What is the meaning of surrogacy? What exactly is surrogacy? The answer will be different for every person

 How Do Surrogate Mothers See Surrogacy?

 What does it actually mean to become a surrogate mother?
-There are several steps to the surrogacy process, such as:
+There are several steps to this process, such as:

 - Going through in-depth psychological and medical screenings